tbringloe/Bioinformatics-CrashCourse/README.md

 You can use the TAB key to finish a filename or pathway.
 If multiple options are present, they will be displayed.
 This can save typing out everything.
 The up arrow key can be used to recall previously used commands, in order of more recent Many commands will display output at the command line interface.
 End any command with '> file.name' to output command to a the specified file (i.e. something more informative than file.name.
+You can set environment variables, which sub in text in specified locations.
+This can cut down on text, and facilitate more advanced commands such as looping through sample IDs
+Watch out for double and single quotations, they must be closed, otherwise your command/script will break.
+Single quotes tell the sytem to interpret text as written.
+You can pipe the output of one command into a new command using |.
+This helps avoid bulky writing and writing intermediate files.

 *list of common linux-based commands*

+```
 pwd # list present working directory, useful to get oriented in your environment
-```
 pwd
 /home/tbringloe/Norway_turfs
 ls # list files in present directory, or in specified directory.
 Can be used in combination with file names and wildcards.